Labs and equipment

 Currently, the primary facility for science is Shoker Science Center.
 This is a 10,000 sq-ft underground building with labs for biology, chemistry, physics and computer science.
 Faculty offices, a student study area, reference library and computer work stations are also housed in Shoker Science Center.
 Additional space in Founders Hall provides lab space for the general-education science courses and additional faculty office space.

-The Austin E. Knowlton Science Center will transform science education at Bluffton when it opens in academic year 2020.
+The Austin E. Knowlton Science Center will transform science education at Bluffton.
+The 32,500 square foot building to be

 for students in biology, chemistry, physics, mathematics, pre-medicine, nursing and